 - 1. Follow the procedure in Before working inside your computer. - NOTE: Ensure that your computer is in Service Mode.
 For more information, see step 6 in Before working inside your computer. - 2.
 Remove the base cover. - 3.
-Remove the battery.
+Remove the 64 Wh battery or 90 Wh battery, whichever is applicable.

-i NOTE: Before removing the base cover, ensure that there is no SD card installed in the SD card slot on your computer.
+NOTE: Before removing the base cover, ensure that there is no SD card that is installed in the SD card slot on your computer.